Welcome to Danomics

 Make sure the key well is selected.
 Use the Module selection dropdown menu in the top middle of the screen to choose “Clay Volume”.
 To optimize screen space use the double arrows in the Databases and Files areas to hide those menus.
 Click on the “Advanced” link in the parameters tab to expose all of the available methods and parameters.

 Use the dropdown menu to set the “Lithology Presets” parameter and then use the crossplot to set the parameters for the Neutron-Density clay method.
+The settings for the crossplot can be opened by clicking on the settings (gear) icon located on the top right of the crossplot window.
+The options in the setup will allow you to choose the formation(s) you wish to change parameters for.
 You may optionally filter the crossplot (for example, to eliminate badhole type “!@badhole”) and color the data (for example, to color by effective porosity type “@phie”).
 The parameters can be modified by dragging and dropping the end-points.
 This can be done for either a single zone or multiple zones at a time.
+To learn more about the filtering syntax see this help article and this article on crossplots.

 Use the drag and drop parameter lines in the Gamma Ray track to set the GR Clean and GR Clay parameters.
 Alternatively, you may type values into the parameter entry table.
 The following approximate parameter values were used for this demonstration: